secwest/RobustRust/RustSyntacticSugarList.md

 59. Repeat Expression: `[0; 5]` for creating an array with repeated values.
 60. String Literal Concatenation: `"Hello, " "world!"` for concatenating adjacent string literals.
 61. Unreachable Code: `unreachable!()` macro for marking a code location as unreachable.
-62. Underscore in Numeric Literals: `1_000_000` for improving readability in large numeric literals.
 63. Dereference Operator: `*x` for dereferencing a reference or pointer.
 64. Raw Identifier: `r#type` for using reserved keywords as identifiers.
 65. Loop Labels: `'label: loop { ... }` for labeling loops, and `break 'label;` or `continue 'label;` for breaking or continuing labeled loops.